I am an experienced software and research professional having spent years in industry and academia.

 I have a strong interest in parallel computing and enjoy spending time building small clusters from SoCs and old computers to run and test parallel algorithms.
 My interest in computing coupled with my passion and experience in mathematics draw me to research in compuational mathematics such as Computational Fluid Dynamics, Data Sceince, Machine Learning, Numerical Methods, and Combinatorics and to professional fields where I can best apply my talents, abilities, and knowledge.

 Developed and maintained NISC's Subscriber Information System (SIS).
 In particular I worked on the application's marketing, rating and billing, payment processing, reporting, credit and collections, and cooperative management functionalities.
-With my promotion I became largely responsible for the continued development and maintenance of NISC's marketing project while still developing my knowledge of other billing and reporting functionalities.
+I became largely responsible for the continued development and maintenance of NISC's marketing project while still developing my knowledge of other billing and reporting functionalities.

 Developed parallel implementations of a novel algorithm for building more optimal classification and regression trees using the C++ and Python programming languages.
 Assisted in the analysis of datasets to determine when the algorithm will outperform CART's greedy splitting decisions.
 Took responsibility of presenting the work to SPAWAR who supported the research.